-Chlorinated Rubber: is a cheap maintenance type paint.
+Chlorinated Rubber: (CR) is a cheap maintenance type paint.
 Was originally designed for commercial/school and council pools when they could empty them every winter and re-coat.
-Those pools can last a little longer in private pools.
-They require an absolutely dry surface, 7 – 14 days drying , add to it very bad fumes, multiple (minimum 4) coats.
-Those are not compatible with any other coating and require significant preparation or even complete removal of old Chlorinated Rubber product before re-coating.
+Chlorinated Rubber painted residential pools may last a little longer.
+CR requires an absolutely dry surface for application, a long 7 – 14 days drying , has strong offensive fumes and multiple (minimum 4) coats for a reasonable life.
+CR is not compatible with any other coating and requires significant preparation or even complete removal of old Chlorinated Rubber product before re-coating.
 It is economical on a short term basis and that is why it is still sold.
 However it is being phased out, due to concerns with its performance, hard to use and high solvent content.

-Epoxy Coatings: the most common coating currently used in pools.
-There are few brands and types.
+Epoxy Coatings: are the most common coatings currently used in pools.
+There are a few brands and types.

 General Grade: found in paint shops etc, for use on concrete floors, workshops, steel work etc. These are not designed for use in swimming pools.
 Some would last a while whereas some would degrade quickly.
-Usually they work well in a dry environment, but when immersed in the water, may well loose its structure.
+Usually they work well in a dry environment, but when immersed in the water 24/7, may well loose performance.
 Some are not safe to swim in.

 Epotec is called a high build coating.
 Meaning it goes on thickly and easily, to last.
-This is 100% solids , which means no thinners or solvents involved in its chemical structure.
-Solids make the cured/dry coating.
-For example your house paint would have 30-40 % of solids.
-Water which is solvent in that paint will evaporate, then the film shrinks back leaving a smaller percentage of solid paint material on the surface, to protect your home.
-A high build coating will not shrink and will keep that applied thickness, giving maximum protection.
+This is almost 100% solids , which means no thinners or solvents involved in its chemical structure.
+For example your house paint would have 40-60 % of solids.
+Water which is the solvent in house paint will evaporate, then the film shrinks back leaving a smaller percentage of solid paint material on the surface, to protect your home.
+A high build coating will not shrink back and will keep that applied thickness, giving maximum protection.
 More performance, less hassle to re coat too soon.

 Epotec has no thinners, but is specially designed to flow out easily by brush or roller to get the thick coating and that is the key for longevity.
 The thicker it is, the longer it lasts, why?
 Epoxy when cured completely is inert.
 It cannot be removed chemically with anything.
 Only mechanical wear and tear can damage it.
-That is why, thickness is so important.
+That is why thickness is so important.
 You need 300 – 400 microns, for best value.

 Epotec being 100% solids, when applied at our specified coverage rates and number of coats will provide a nominal dry film thickness of 320 microns.
-Comparing to other leading brands the thickness is around 150 – 200 microns, (only half the required thickness) Not thick enough to last.
+Comparing to other leading brands their thickness is around 150 – 200 microns, (only half the required thickness) Not thick enough to last.
 You will need to apply 3 or more coats now or come back after a few years and apply more.
 There is no miracle to make cheap paints.
 Solvents are cheap.
 Buy low now and be back painting again in a few years.

-Epotec has been applied in pools for many years now, most professionals have had the time to compare it to other products.
-The main comment is, how well it flows out, covers the surface and has a great opacity.
+Epotec has been applied in 1000’s of pools for many years now.
+Most professionals have had the time to compare it to other products.
+The main comments are: how well it flows out, covers the surface and has a great opacity.
 Also how nice it is to use and get a wonderful finish.
-It hangs up on vertical surfaces, being applied so thick.
+It hangs up on vertical surfaces, providing a high build coating there too.
 Other paints would “run” leaving a very unattractive finish that is extremely difficult to fix later, considering that cured epoxy is so hard.